 When you have cancer, there’s nothing more important than finding it quickly and treating it effectively.
 All of it.
 To do that, you need a medical facility with a leading team of experienced doctors and cutting-edge diagnostic tools and treatments.
-You can get all of that, along with compassionate care, from our Comprehensive Cancer Center at the University of Michigan Health System.
+You can get all of that, along with compassionate care, from the Rogel Cancer Center.

 Our Department of Radiology has provided high-quality medical care since 1913 and performs more than 500,000 examinations every year.
 Diagnostic radiology services include biopsies, CT scanning, MRI, mammography, nuclear medicine and ultrasound

 There are four main categories of cancer treatment: chemotherapy, radiation, bone marrow or stem cell transplant, and surgery.
 Your team of doctors may recommend one or a combination of these treatments.

 Chemotherapy is the treatment of cancer with drugs that can destroy cancer cells.
 Most people don't know that cancer chemotherapy includes a variety of drugs that are given in a variety of ways.
 We provide all available chemotherapy options, including continuous infusion chemotherapy, which is given slowly over one or more days through a pump that you carry with you.

 Radiation is the use of high-energy radiation, primarily X-rays, to kill cancer cells.
 Our safety record for the administration of radiation is unsurpassed and our faculty include nationally recognized experts in the safe delivery of radiation therapy.
 We have developed our own computer software for intensity modulated radiation therapy, have been treating patients with stereotactic radiosurgery for over 15 years and have an established stereotactic body radiation program.